Zipcube: History

+In 2014, Zipcube finished first in the Think Digital Start-Up Competition.
+In 2016, Zipcube received seed investment funding from Episode 1.
+Zipcube has also expanded into the French, German, and US markets.

 Operations

-Zipcube can be accessed online via the Zipcube website.
-Prospective customers may filter listed venues through search criteria such as type, location, price, seating arrangement, and seating capacity.
-Zipcube generates revenue by charging bookers the venue price and collecting a percentage of that price as commission from the venue operators.
+Prospective customers can filter listed venues through various search criteria.
+Zipcube generates revenue by charging bookers the venue price and collecting a commission from the venue operators.